catchorg/Catch2/docs/opensource-users.md

 <a id="top"></a>
-# Open Source projects using Catch
+# Open Source projects using Catch2

-Catch is great for open source.
-With its [liberal license](../LICENSE.txt) and single-header, dependency-free, distribution it's easy to just drop the header into your project and start writing tests - what's not to like?

-As a result Catch is now being used in many Open Source projects, including some quite well known ones.
-This page is an attempt to track those projects.
-Obviously it can never be complete.
-This effort largely relies on the maintainers of the projects themselves updating this page and submitting a PR (or, if you prefer contact one of the maintainers of Catch directly, use the [forums](https://groups.google.com/forum/?fromgroups#!forum/catch-forum)), or raise an [issue](https://github.com/philsquared/Catch/issues) to let us know).
-Of course users of those projects might want to update this page too.
-That's fine - as long you're confident the project maintainers won't mind.
-If you're an Open Source project maintainer and see your project listed here but would rather it wasn't - just let us know via any of the previously mentioned means - although I'm sure there won't be many who feel that way.

-Listing a project here does not imply endorsement and the plan is to keep these ordered alphabetically to avoid an implication of relative importance.
+Catch2 is great for open source.
+It is licensed under the [Boost Software License (BSL)](../LICENSE.txt), has no further dependencies and supports two file distribution.

+As a result, Catch2 is used for testing in many different Open Source projects.
+This page lists at least some of them, even though it will obviously never be complete (and does not have the ambition to be complete).
+Note that the list below is intended to be in alphabetical order, to avoid implications of relative importance of the projects.

+_Please only add projects here if you are their maintainer, or have the maintainer's explicit consent._

 ## Libraries & Frameworks